 Smash.
 Glass tumbles.
 Spinning through the air, end on end, the shards arc away, glittering and flitting and flying through the early spring light coming through the main windows.
 The tinkle and patter as it lands is a contrast to the brutal sound of the pane smashing and breaking, en route to violation.

+Deep breath.
+Push down.
+Pull the arms back.
+The wave of nausea rising up like a tree growing through me in fast forward, a hundred years of growth in a few seconds.
 The french doors rattle backwards against the frame as I lean back and instinctively try and extricate myself.
 I fight the natural urge and try and force myself to relax.
 I can feel the blood in my temple.
 Glass tumbles through the air.
 The house is quiet, one of those rare occasions I'm left to my own devices.
 Probably for the best if I'm honest.
 If my mother only knew.
 Well.
 Now that I even think about it, she probably does, they always do.
 But they choose not to.
 Selective deafness and mis-thinking is a common factor in our family.
 None of the things I've said or done can possibly be true, so they choose to ignore it.

 Force myself to relax and push down again.
 I should have used the floor bolts to stop the doors moving about.
 Well, maybe next time.
 The ridiculousness of the thought made me laugh, even now.
 Around my feet, the blood pooled, seeping into the carpet, warm and slippery.
 It sluiced down the partial pane and onto the frame, dripped and flowed unevenly from there, some of it finding its way back onto the frames below, coating them as well.
 It's surprisingly sunny today, a rare piece of azure in the sky instead of the usual slate grey.
 Doesn't help my finality any though. [here I could exert myself, my final power, a final act.]